anuragjain67/django-sql-reports/README.md

 Todo:
 -----------
+### Code Related:
 1. Add the pagination feature.
 2. Add Run in background feature.
-3. Add more test cases and add travis.
+3. Add more test cases
 4. Add proper docs with screenshots.
 5. Reporting Chart.
 6. Add Playground feature for testing reports.

+### Devops Related
+1. Add travis.
+2. Dockerfile.
+3. Add it to heroku.

 Contributions:
 -----------
-* **You are welcome for contributions**
+* **Your contributions always welcome**
-* Give pull request I will review and merge
+* Pick any code related todo and Give pull request
 * You can bring ideas as well.

 Courtesy: